 Susie suddenly discovers an extremely cheap shoe shop, which she simply has to tell her friends of.
 So she pushes the talk button.

-As someone is speaking right now and Manfred had pushed the button before, Susie's request to speak is queued.
+As someone is speaking right now and Manfred had pushed the button before, Susie's Request-to-Speak is queued.

 Hearing Manfred talk, Susie realizes that Manfred is already talking about this shoe shop.
-So she cancels her request to speak.
+So she cancels her Request-to-Speak.
 Alternatively, after Manfred had finished speaking, Susie would have received an indication, that she is now "on air".

 The voice is immediately distributed to the other participants.
 For the listeners, when they are ready to listen, their terminals receive the voice of the speaker without prior indication.